Shilong1210/Leukocytes-Classification/README.md

 ## Description
 *Blood Cell Classification.ipynb* is the notebook containing our final result.
 *Data Cleaning.ipynb* is the notebook that does data cleaning and duplicate removal for the original dataset.
+It also create two .csv files for data and label reference.